Current project status

 Visual amenity and Noise

 Cooke Aquaculture Scotland recognise the importance of responsible operations across the business.
-By setting the foundations of sustainability in our core values, we build up a robust culture of commitment to our common goal of a sustainable business.
+By setting the foundations of sustainability, we build up a robust culture of commitment to our common goal of a sustainable business.

 If you have any questions about the proposed project that have not been answered here or in our FAQ page, you can contact us at email@example.com and we will endeavour to answer your query as soon as we can.